franciscoxavier04/pm-BIM/docs/user-guide/work-packages/edit-work-package/README.md

 ### @ notification (mention)

 You can mention and notify team members via [@notification](../../notifications/).
-They will receive a notification in OpenProject about the updates (according to their [notification settings](../../../user-guide/notifications/) in the **My account** settings).
+They will receive a notification in OpenProject about the updates (according to their [notification settings](../../../user-guide/notifications/) in the **Account settings**).

 **Full-screen view**: